will-the-g/CPSC_298_LLM/lectures/lecture03.md

 To further refine the capabilities of LLMs in coding assistance, we delve into the realm of formal semantics.
 These are the rigorous frameworks that define the meaning of programming constructs.
 They are not merely academic exercises but serve as essential tools for ensuring that LLMs can reason about code with mathematical precision.

-Axiomatic Semantics: Here, we provide LLMs with a set of axioms and inference rules, akin to teaching the rules of a game.
+Axiomatic Semantics: LLMs are given a set of axioms and inference rules, akin to teaching the rules of a game.
 These rules allow the models to verify whether certain properties hold before and after a piece of code is executed.

 Operational Semantics: This approach gives LLMs a step-by-step playbook on how a program changes state.
 By understanding these transitions, LLMs can simulate the execution of code snippets, thereby predicting and suggesting the outcomes of code execution.

 Denotational Semantics: The most abstract of the three, denotational semantics, equips LLMs with a high-level map, translating programming constructs to mathematical objects.
 This enables the models to grasp the essence of a program's behavior and provide higher-order reasoning about the code.

 Each of these semantic frameworks can complement the others, providing a multi-faceted understanding that LLMs can exploit to offer precise and context-aware coding assistance.

+The only programming languages that have almost complete formal specification are: Haskell, OCaml, Rholang, and Coq.
+Ada, Spark, and F* are also nearly fully specified.

 5. Coding Assistance Future Directions